howed-neighbor/CS467/README.md

   This only exposes the TCP port 37773 to anyone on the Internet (0.0.0.0), significantly reducing the attack surface area of our system/application.

-  Screenshot an nmap scan before the security group was modified in AWS:
+  Screenshot of an nmap scan before the security group was modified in AWS:
   <img src="https://github.com/howed-neighbor/CS467/blob/main/public/images/aws_scan_before.png" width="100%">

   Screenshot of an nmap scan after the security group was modified in AWS: